material-components/material-components-web/packages/mdc-switch/README.md

 `mdc-switch__thumb` | Mandatory, for the thumb element.
 `mdc-switch__native-control` | Mandatory, for the hidden input checkbox.

+### Sass Mixins

 MDC Switch uses [MDC Theme](../mdc-theme)'s `secondary` color by default for the checked (toggled on) state.
-Use the following mixins to customize it.
+Use the following mixins to customize _enabled_ switches.

-### Sass Mixins

-The following mixins apply only to _enabled_ switches.
 It is not currently possible to customize the color of a _disabled_ switch.
 Disabled switches use the same colors as enabled switches, but with a different opacity value.

 Mixin | Description
 --- | ---